jialori/IRISdeux/DevNotes.md

 - turns out the issue is not with things are seperated in different scenes, it's actually because the canvas is set to be rendered by their scenes' main cameras only, so definitely no other cameras can observe them.
 Canvas: camera (observable only seen by the assigned camera, can scale according to screen), world (observable by all cameras, scale?todo)

-`isLoaded`, counter-intuitively, does not return `true` if you loaded the scene in the same frame; so if you load a frame in Awake(), isLoad for that scene will return *false* in Start().
-A way out would be to
+`isLoaded`, counter-intuitively, does not return `true` in the same frame when you load the scene, it is possibly set to `true` in the next fram; so if you load a frame in Awake(), isLoad for that scene will return *false* in Start().
+- A way out can be to have a script storing the currently loaded scenes and let other scripts update it whenever they load a scene.
 <!-- I spent long time debugging the extra scene problem, because I did not realize that a scene does not magically show up.
 If I trace code that has 'LoadScene' in it, I'm bound to be looking at the lines that wrongly generates the frame, and the bug is bound to be in there. -->

 a `const` is always (inherently) a `static` (hence no `const static` syntax).